 Energy Recovery Ventilation

 The tighter construction of today's homes can restrict air exchange, trapping stale polluted air inside your home.
 Dust, chemicals, and other airborne contaminants as well as excessive humidity can circulate through the air in your home, aggravating asthma and allergy symptoms.
+This is why we use geothermal systems to improve geothermal indoor air quality for your home.

 The energy recovery ventilator (ERV) is designed to expel stale polluted air outdoors and refresh your home with clean outside air, while at the same time recovering energy and pre-tempering the air coming into your home.
 Mechanical ventilation systems bring raw outdoor air into the home, which depending on the day, may be unpleasant and add extra load to the heat and air system to condition.
 The ERV reduces this extra load while at the same time providing you fresh air.